ReactQuantum/ReactQuantum/README.md

 <h2>Contribute</h2>
-Please let us know about bugs and suggestions at react.quantum@gmail.com.
-Feel free to fork this repo and submit pull requests!
+Feel free to fork this repo and submit pull requests.
+If you'd like to report bugs or send suggestions, please write to us at [mailto](mailto:react.quantum@gmail.com).